Current Trail Conditions:

 ====> FOOTHILLS TRAIL from TABLE ROCK STATE PARK to SASSAFRAS MTN is OPEN for hikers as of 1-20-17.

 - After hundreds of man-hours by FTC volunteers and SC State Park Service personnel to clear the trails damaged and blocked by the Pinnacle Mountain Fire, the Foothills Trail / Pinnacle Mountain Trails within Table Rock State Park are now safe and OPEN to hikers and backpackers.

-LAKE JOCASSEE WATER LEVEL: The level of Lake Jocassee drops more each day, making access by boat to the Horsepasture access (and soon to the Toxaway access) to the Foothills Trail very difficult, and soon it will be impossible.
+LAKE JOCASSEE WATER LEVEL: The level of Lake Jocassee can vary each day, making access by boat to the Horsepasture access (and soon to the Toxaway access) to the Foothills Trail very difficult.
 Please consider this as you plan your trip through the Jocassee Gorges area and, if you need a boat shuttle, contact the boat shuttle service PRIOR to venturing out on the Foothills Trail.

 Due to recent logging operations, the area in the vicinity of White Pine Point below Sassafras Mountain can be somewhat confusing due to woody debris.
 Pay close attention to the WHITE BLAZES.
 The blazes in this section have recently been refurbished and are clearly visible now.